rithmschool/LinkedList/README.md

 1. The server should issue `409 - Conflict` responses when trying to create a `username` or company `handle` that already exists.
 1. Users cannot edit or delete users other than themselves.
 1. Companies cannot edit or delete companies other than themselves.
-1. Users can create or delete job applications `POST -> /jobs/:id/apply`.
-Companies can only delete job applications.
+1. Users can create, view, or delete job applications `/jobs/:id/applications`.
+Companies can only view or delete job applications.
 1. Companies cannot edit or delete job listings by other companies.
 1. Deleting a company should delete all of the jobs that the company posted.
 1. Deleting a company should make users who work at that company have `null` for their `current_company` fields.